meltwater/tau/examples/README.md

 ## Writing New Examples

-1. Create a new file in `examples`.
+1. Create a new file in `examples` or add an example to an existing file.
+   Any new dependencies which are only used in examples should be installed as devDependencies.
+   The return value of the function will be logged as `data`.
    All exported functions can take options and arguments with defaults, e.g.,

    ```js